Category Archives: Divination

 • Confidence

-• Motherhood
+• Mom

 The purpose of the ritual is to shine your light into dark places where needed.
 Subsequently, an opportunity to allow yourself to shine may appear in which you can be of help to others.
 Whether you believe in magic or not, it’s a fun little ritual that can only bring more light into the world.

 Perhaps the call to assert your leadership skills as indicated in the meaning of this card symbolizes the need to be the leader of my own life, to claim my personal soverignty and power.
 After all, I am finally free, well mostly free.
-It took forever to get here, and I must carry on.
+It took forever to get here, and there will be no going back!

 Cheers!